changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 A good piece of Python code should be _readable_, as in reading with sounds.
 I can almost read through the whole code literally in plain English and understand what the code is trying to do.

-Unless I'm running a time-consuming task, such as training a machine learning model, I would say that writing readable and maintainable code is way more important than writing high performance code.
+Unless I'm running a time-consuming task like training a machine learning model, I would say that writing readable and maintainable code is way more important than writing high performance code.
 For the tasks I'm going after in this tutorial, human time is much more valuable than machine time.

 So in this tutorial, I will try to make the code as readable as possible.
 Please feel free to suggest a different way of doing things if you think it will improve readability—I am learning too.